In C: Legacy

-A decade after it was written, In C was described as "the single most influential post-1960 composition by an American".
-Riley's score is one of the classics of experimental music, and it injected a physical exhilaration into the genre that was previously lacking.
-Because of the openness of the score, In C is attractive to presenters.
-It has become one of the most widely performed pieces from the twentieth century.
-Riley described the score as "a gift that The Universe kindly bestowed on the Terry Riley of 1964, who might possibly be a stranger if he showed up at my door today".
+A decade after it was written, critic Robert Palmer called In C "the single most influential post-1960 composition by an American".
+According to Michael Nyman, Riley's score is a classic of experimental music which injected a physical exhilaration into the genre that was previously lacking.
+It has become one of the most widely performed classical pieces from the twentieth century.
+Riley later described the score as "a gift that The Universe kindly bestowed on the Terry Riley of 1964, who might possibly be a stranger if he showed up at my door today".

-The foregrounding of the repeated C gave rise to the mistaken impression that the piece is about that relentlessly hammered note.
-One detractor mused, "A modern vision of Hell might well contain an unbroken loop of In C".
+The foregrounding of the repeated "pulse" gave rise to the mistaken impression that the piece is centered on that single note.
+One detractor mused that "A modern vision of Hell might well contain an unbroken loop of In C".
 Another writer concluded, "In C is, at root, an exercise in human relations."
-Riley described it as a "musical hall of mirrors".
+Riley himself described it as a "musical hall of mirrors".
 Due to its communal ethos, In C has been called "the quintessential Sixties piece".

+In 1971, Pete Townshend of the Who composed "Baba O'Riley", named in tribute to Meher Baba and Riley.
+Townshend was particularly fond of Riley's album A Rainbow in Curved Air, as well as In C.